 The author is quite good at dialogue also, the characters really stand out.
 The humor flows well, I laughed out loud quite a few times.
 Laughter is good medicine.

 The author’s skill at scene-setting leaves nothing to be desired in this action-packed adventure.
 The action is easy to follow.

 I award a score of 4.9 stars to “True Story of the Perfect 36”.
-The score would have been higher except for a couple of spelling errors.
-Those errors have been fixed so your reading pleasure will be all the better.

 You can buy this book:

 You can follow the author:

 Here is a link to the author’s previous book: